biscuit-auth/biscuit/README.md

 ## Goals

-Biscuit is a (in development) authentication token for microservices architectures with the following properties:
+Biscuit is an authentication and authorization token for microservices architectures with the following properties:

-- distributed authorization: any node could validate the token only with public information;
+- distributed authentication: any node could validate the token only with public information;
 - offline delegation: a new, valid token can be created from another one by attenuating its rights, by its holder, without communicating with anyone;